-Increases in body mass index (BMI) have been associated with increased prevalence of asthma, although the mechanisms behind this association are unclear93.
+Increases in body mass index (BMI) have been associated with increased prevalence of asthma93.
 Weight reduction in obese patients with asthma has been demonstrated to improve lung function, symptoms, morbidity, and health status94 (Evidence B).

 Emotional Stress

 Emotional stress may lead to asthma exacerbations, primarily because extreme emotional expressions (laughing, crying, anger, or fear) can lead to hyperventilation and hypocapnia, which can cause airway narrowing^{95,96}.
 Panic attacks, which are rare but not exceptional in some patients with asthma, have a similar effect^{97,98}.
 However, it is important to note that asthma is not primarily a psychosomatic disorder.